dgaydukov/cert-spring5/files/spring5.md

 * Target - object whose flow is modified by aspect
 * Introduction - modification of code on the fly (e.g. add interface to a class)

+Spring aop can be applied only to public methods.
+If you want advice protected/private or constructors you should use compile-time weaving from AspectJ.

 Spring supports 6 types of advices
 * `org.springframework.aop.MethodBeforeAdvice` - before method execution. has access to params.
 In case of exception, jointpoint is not called